elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-key-differences-between-the-equations-of-linear-and-exponential-functions.md

 url: /learn/mathematics/questions/what-are-the-key-differences-between-the-equations-of-linear-and-exponential-functions
 score: -1.0
 related_article1:
-    id: 163769
+    id: 163767
     title: >-
-        What distinguishes exponential growth from exponential decay in terms of their mathematical characteristics?
+        How do you identify the asymptote of an exponential function from its graph?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-distinguishes-exponential-growth-from-exponential-decay-in-terms-of-their-mathematical-characteristics
+    url: /learn/mathematics/questions/how-do-you-identify-the-asymptote-of-an-exponential-function-from-its-graph
 related_article2:
-    id: 163769
+    id: 163767
     title: >-
-        What distinguishes exponential growth from exponential decay in terms of their mathematical characteristics?
+        How do you identify the asymptote of an exponential function from its graph?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-distinguishes-exponential-growth-from-exponential-decay-in-terms-of-their-mathematical-characteristics
+    url: /learn/mathematics/questions/how-do-you-identify-the-asymptote-of-an-exponential-function-from-its-graph
 related_article3:
-    id: 163781
+    id: 163788
     title: >-
-        How can you determine the equation of an exponential function from its graph?
+        How can exponential functions be used to model population growth in real-world scenarios?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-you-determine-the-equation-of-an-exponential-function-from-its-graph
-related_article4:
-    id: 163785
-    title: >-
-        What is the zero exponent rule and how does it apply to exponential functions?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-zero-exponent-rule-and-how-does-it-apply-to-exponential-functions
-related_article5:
-    id: 163776
-    title: >-
-        Provide an example of a real-world scenario that illustrates exponential growth.
-    subject: Mathematics
-    url: /learn/mathematics/questions/provide-an-example-of-a-realworld-scenario-that-illustrates-exponential-growth
+    url: /learn/mathematics/questions/how-can-exponential-functions-be-used-to-model-population-growth-in-realworld-scenarios
 ---

 &nbsp;